Tripwire/octagon/README.md

 ## description

-octagon is a react component library. it is built on top of Semantic UI React.
+octagon is a react component library. it is built on top of Semantic UI React (SUIR).
 You can see examples of the components and tinker with the API via our [interactive library documentation](https://tripwire.github.io/octagon/)**.

 this package provides:

 - a custom semantic-ui theme
-  - a subset of _semantic-ui-eact (SUIR)_ components
-  - a set of additional react components to facilitate Tripwire UI.
+- a set of supplementary react components beyond those provided by SUIR

-SUIR only contains the react code (no styles), so we are bundling SUIR and semantic-ui-less in our build process. our code contains their [react components distribution](https://github.com/Semantic-Org/Semantic-UI-React) and their [less-only distribution](https://github.com/Semantic-Org/Semantic-UI-LESS). (note: the original Semantic UI is built on jQuery.)

  _note: if you are looking for a ground up framework, please instead jump directly to [semantic-ui-react](http://react.semantic-ui.com/), as this project is generally just an opionionated implementation of the SUI ecosystem._